Ingenion/tvs3docs/docs/index.rst

 TVS 3.0 Documentation
 =====================
 The Total Verification System, TVS, is not just a fully programmable piece of test equipment.
-It is a system composed of libraries of code that makes electrical design verification more efficient by leveraging code reuse from the drawing board to the final product.
+It is a system composed of libraries of code that makes electrical design verification more efficient by leveraging code reuse from the starting point to the final product.
 Intrigued?
 Learn more here: :ref:`tvs_concept`.

-Add more content

 .. toctree::
    :maxdepth: 1